 - Tarnished plant bug (TPB), Lygus lineolaris

 - Mile-a-Minute predator, Rhinoncomimus latipe

 Certain insects are available for purchase.
 A USDA permit is required for all interstate shipments.
-For more information contact: Tom Dorsey at (609) 530-4192
+For more information contact: Mark Mayer at (609) 530-4192

 The support services area includes a cage wash room, glassware wash room, shop for repair and maintenance of equipment, supply storage area, equipment garage, mechanical and electrical rooms, and offices for the clerical and professional staff.